 - User Fill in a user name.
 User names are not case sensitive, and can be composed of letters, numbers and symbols.
 User names can also contain spaces.
 User names must be unique if users are not assigned to a group.
-Users assigned to different groups may have the same user name as long as the combination of user name and group name is unique. - Group Assign the user to a group if desired.
+Users assigned to different groups may have the same user name as long as the combination of user name and group name is unique. - Group Assign the user to a group, if desired.
 Groups are optional and can be left blank.
 However, users must be assigned to a group in order to use the team collaboration features.
 Only members of the same group can collaborate on email jobs.
 The combination of user name and group name must be unique.
 There cannot be two users with the same name in the same group, although there may be two users with the same name in different groups.

-- Password Assign a password.
+- Identity Assign the user to an identity, if desired.
+Identities are optional and can be left blank. - Password Assign a password.
 All passwords are case sensitive, and must be at least five characters long. - Confirm Password Retype the password to confirm it.